jonmatthis/golem_garden/docs/development/style_guide_for_gpt.md

-# Golem Garden Style Guide
+# Code Style Guide

-This style guide aims to maintain code readability, quality, and maintainability in the Golem Garden project.
-It incorporates best practices and focuses on a "universal design" approach to make the code understandable to both experts and non-experts.
+This style guide aims to maintain code readability, quality, and maintainability of tis project. incorporates best practices and focuses on a "universal design" approach to make the code understandable to both experts and non-experts.